Dead possum: That unique, almost overpowering smell that hits you like a wave?

 Do Pest Control companies remove dead possums?

-Some pest control companies will remove dead possums, but they usually only handle insect and rodent pests.
+Some pest control companies provide a dead animal removal service, but they usually only handle insect and rodent pests.

 Conclusion